qawe68/warzone-cheat/README.md

 Join a thriving, loyal user base with zero reported detections since release.

----

-**Warzone Cheat** gives you more than an edge—it gives you control.
+**Warzone Cheat** gives you more than an edge it gives you control.
 Be smart.
 Be fast.
 Be unbeatable. 🎯